lrgresearch/gpaw-tools/development/inputfilekeywords.md

 NumPy Array

 #### Description
-This keyword represents the kpoint coordinates for the GW calculation.
+This keyword represents the k-point coordinates for the GW calculation.

 #### Default
 np.array([[0.0, 0.0, 0.0], [1 / 3, 1 / 3, 0], [0.0, 0.0, 0.0]])